Rub a dub dub, three bears in a tub.

 “They were there 10 minutes or so and moved on,” he said.

-Casazza said it isn’t shocking that the three bears decided to pull a reverse Goldilocks, saying he’d seen scratches on the hot tub cover, which like the cabin and the hot tub, was brand new.
+Casazza said it isn’t shocking that the three bears decided to pull a reverse Goldilocks, saying he’d seen scratches on the hot tub cover, which at the time was brand new.